KDE/digikam-doc/main_window/people_view.rst

 - From The **Unknown** tag from **People** view: to manually identify a face, hover on any **Unknown** face form icon-view and use the text box to give it a name.
 This will lead to the creation of a face tag in case a person of that name doesn't exist already.
 For best results identify at least 4 faces for each person you want the scan to recognize.

     .. figure:: videos/mainwindow_face_tagging.gif
-        :width: 600px
         :alt:
         :align: center

         Screencast of Manual Face Tagging From Icon-View

 In case there's a face you don't wish to be recognized, you can mark it as ignored.
 This leads to the creation of a new **Ignored** tag, you can later unmark the face if needed.